Umitosan/address-book2/README.md

 ## Description

 This application is a practice of constructors and prototypes using JavaScript to create a simple Address Book app.

+## Specifications

+* Program will take user input for first and last name of contact, and display the contact by the first and last name
+  * **Example Input:** "Grady Shelton"
+  * **Example Output:** "Contacts: Grady Shelton"

 ## Setup